 Mean score of companies in the Business Services industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-In 2024, Capri Holdings reported total carbon emissions of approximately 1,263,468,000 kg CO2e, with the majority stemming from Scope 3 emissions, which accounted for about 1,249,875,000 kg CO2e.
-Scope 1 and 2 emissions were reported at approximately 13,593,000 kg CO2e.
-In 2023, the company recorded total emissions of about 1,218,632,000 kg CO2e, with Scope 2 emissions at approximately 11,074,000 kg CO2e and Scope 3 emissions from purchased goods and services at around 918,383,000 kg CO2e.
+In 2024, Capri Holdings reported total carbon emissions of approximately 1.26 billion kg CO2e.
+This figure includes about 13.6 million kg CO2e from Scope 1 and 2 emissions, while the majority, approximately 1.25 billion kg CO2e, stemmed from Scope 3 emissions.
+Notably, the Scope 3 emissions breakdown reveals significant contributions from purchased goods and services (about 884.9 million kg CO2e) and the use of sold products (approximately 119 million kg CO2e).
 Capri Holdings has set ambitious climate commitments, aiming for a 50% reduction in absolute Scope 1 and 2 greenhouse gas emissions by 2030, using 2019 as the base year.
 This target has been validated by the Science Based Targets initiative (SBTi).
-Additionally, the company is committed to reducing Scope 3 emissions from purchased goods and services by 50% over the same timeframe.
-A long-term net-zero target is currently under development, with a target year set for 2050.
-The company’s emissions data is not cascaded from any parent organization, indicating that all reported figures are directly from Capri Holdings Limited.
-As part of the textiles, apparel, footwear, and luxury goods sector, Capri Holdings is actively working towards aligning its operations with industry standards for climate action.
+Additionally, the company is committed to reducing Scope 3 emissions from purchased goods and services by the same percentage over the same timeframe.
+Looking towards the future, Capri Holdings is developing a long-term net-zero target, with a goal to achieve this by 2050.
+These commitments reflect the company's dedication to addressing climate change and reducing its overall carbon footprint in the textiles, apparel, footwear, and luxury goods sector.

 Access structured emissions data, company-specific emission factors, and source documents